aiven/aiven-docs/docs/products/postgresql/overview.md

 ## About PostgreSQL®

 PostgreSQL® is an open source relational database.
-It\'s ideal for organisations that need a well-organised tabular datastore.
+It's ideal for organisations that need a well-organised tabular datastore.
 On top of the strict table and columns formats, PostgreSQL also offers solutions for nested datasets with the native `jsonb` format and advanced set of